 5) Interface with other committees within AOSC to act as D&I advisors across departmental operations.

 6) Connect with D&I in other units laterally and vertically at the university to align goals and actions with best available resources and knowledge.

 7) Work with the Department’s Chair to implement ideas.

-Alexandra L. Jones, Chair of the ADIC, Co-chair of the Undergraduate AOSC Program
+Alexandra L. Jones, Chair of the DEI committee, Co-chair of the Undergraduate AOSC Program

 Lindsey Rodio, President of AOSC graduate student body (aka, Metograds)